FolaisSK/CC201/labs/3_K8sScaleAndUpdate/instructions.md

 This command will continue running until it exits.
 Keep it running so that you can continue to access your app.
 <img src="images/step_3.6.png"><br/>

-7. In the original terminal window, ping the application to get a response.
+7. Go back to your original terminal window, ping the application to get a response.
+>> **NOTE:** Do not close the terminal window where the `proxy` command is still running.

 ```
 curl -L localhost:8001/api/v1/namespaces/sn-labs-$USERNAME/services/hello-world/proxy
 ```
 {: codeblock}

 <img src="images/step_3.7.png"><br/>

 # Scaling the application using a ReplicaSet